-Benthic percent cover of coral, macroalgae, and crustose coralline algae are surveyed as a part of the NOAA's National Coral Reef Monitoring Program (NCRMP) led by the PIFSC ESD.
-The NOAA PIFSC ARP conducted an NCRMP survey in 2023, generating a new stream of EFH-relevant data for the region.
-This survey is a randomized fishery-independent reef fish survey in shallow waters from 0-30 m depth.
+Benthic percent cover of coral, macroalgae, and crustose coralline algae are surveyed as part of NOAA's National Coral Reef Monitoring Program (NCRMP), led by the PIFSC ESD.
+The NOAA PIFSC ARP conducted an NCRMP survey in 2023, generating a new stream of EFH-relevant data for the region through randomized, fishery-independent reef fish surveys in shallow waters from 0-30 m depth.
+No new NCRMP surveys were conducted in 2024; however, the 2023 dataset remains the most current source of benthic habitat information and continues to support ongoing EFH assessments and management planning.